 Sisters often bicker over who is nicer than the other but these two seem to be completely upfront about it.
 “You are more thoughtful,” Jessica tells Louella.
 “But I am more empathetic about the bigger things.”
 Louella can’t argue with that.
 “I think I am definitely meaner than you.”

-Despite an INFP-ESFJ pair not being the most natural personality match and the fact that Jess and Lou are very different, the sisters are incredibly close.
+Despite an INFP – ESFJ pair not being the most natural personality match and the fact that Jess and Lou are very different, the sisters are incredibly close.
 Their better understanding of their strengths and weaknesses has come about by creating the personality type dating app So Syncd.
-You can discover your own personality type by taking our free five-minute test here.
+You can discover your own personality type by taking our free five-minute personality test.

 They are pretty honest with each other when it comes to talking about past and present boyfriends too.

 When it comes to marriage, the subject is one of Louella’s major topics of conversation.
 She has been in a three-year relationship with an ISTP, which is her perfect personality type match on So Syncd.
 They would be 100% compatible.
 “Talking about weddings is my favourite pastime,” admits Louella while Jessica explains that she’s not sure if she wants to get married.